 Ionescu pauses for a few seconds.
 “I hope so,” she says.

-“You do not sound incredible-convinced,” I say.
+“You do not sound incredibly-convinced,” I say.

-“Well that’s where I sense just like the advertising piece receives tricky,” Ionescu says and explains that a minimal price, even when it’s 30 percent above the marketplace price, as it’s miles these days, won’t be sufficient to raise a small coffee manufacturer out of poverty.
+“Well, that’s where I sense just like the advertising piece receives tricky,” Ionescu says and explains that a minimal price, even when it’s 30 percent above the marketplace price, as it’s miles these days, won’t be sufficient to raise a small coffee manufacturer out of poverty.